Robert Wertheim: Military service

 After assignment to the Special Projects Office, Wertheim was assigned to the Naval Ordnance Test Station in California from 1961 to 1962.
 While there, he worked on the development of the AIM-9 Sidewinder for naval surface air defense, called Osprey, which was ultimately cancelled in 1963; he was able to take that work and utilize it for the Army and Marine Corps Air Defense Artillery, including influencing the naming of the system, the MIM-72 Chaparral, Chaparral being the name for a roadrunner in Mexican Spanish, the state bird for Wertheim's home state.

-In late 1962, Wertheim was reassigned to the Pentagon, serving under the Director of Defense Research and Engineering Dr. Harold Brown, whom he had met while working on the Polaris missile.
+In late 1962, Wertheim was reassigned to the Pentagon, serving under the Director of Defense Research and Engineering Harold Brown, whom he had met while working on the Polaris missile.
 That same year, Wertheim was tasked with writing a report for the United States that advocated for the adoption of the Polaris missile by the United Kingdom instead of the continuing to develop independently the cancelled GAM-87 Skybolt.
+Wertheim was involved in the Skybolt project, and its cancelation during his time working for the Director of Defense Research and Engineering.
+The cancelation of the Skybolt system was due to it failing five of its initial launch tests.
+With the report written by Wertheim in hand, President John F. Kennedy met with Prime Minister Harold Macmillan convincing the United Kingdom to not continue development of the Skybolt system, and adopt the Polaris ballistic missile as its nuclear deterrent.

 Wertheim remained at the Pentagon as the Military Assistant for Strategic Weapons until August 1965, which earned him a Joint Service Commendation Medal.
 During those years, he was instrumental in having the Strategic Projects Office increase the UGM-73 Poseidon's targeting accuracy by switching the missile's guidance system from only inertial to stellar-inertial guidance.
-He returned to the Special Projects Office in Washington, D.C. in late 1965.
+He returned to the Special Projects Office in Washington, D.C., in late 1965.

 In 1971, Wertheim was elevated to the rank of rear admiral.
 That year, he was awarded the Rear Admiral William S. Parsons Award by the Navy League of the United States.
-At some point in his career, before 1974, Wertheim attended and graduated from the Naval Postgraduate School.
 In 1977, he was elected as a member of the National Academy of Engineering, and he became the Director of the Strategic Systems Projects.
 In April 1979, Senator Robert Byrd said that Wertheim "is the Navy's leading authority on strategic missiles"; in addition to work on the Polaris and Poseidon missiles, Wertheim had also made significant contributions to the development of the Trident missile family.
 In October 1979, Wertheim was awarded the Navy Distinguished Service Medal.
+During his career Wertheim was also awarded a second Navy Distinguished Service Medal, Legion of Merit, and the Defense Meritorious Service Medal.
+In 1980, Wertheim finally retired from the United States Navy.